shuito1992/grokking_algorithms/grokking_algorithms_memo.md

 * `recap [ríːkæp]` 要約する

 ### 文

+p17
+> This is a famous problem in computer science, because its growth is appalling and some very smart people think it can’t be improved.

 p19
 > One final note: if you’re an advanced reader, check out binary search trees!
 There’s a brief description of them in the last chapter.